-- 1 In the Navigation pane, click Create Backup Job. - 2 Next to the Selections list, click Create New. - 3 On the NetVault Backup Selections page, double-click the NetVault Backup Server-with the Plug-in Server installed on it-to open it. - 4 Double-click the Plug-in Server, labeled "VaultDR APM," icon to expand it. - 5 Select the applicable NetVault Bare Metal Recovery Client, and select Edit Client from the Actions list. - 6 When the Edit Bare Metal Recovery Plug-in Offline Client dialog box appears, update the applicable values: - Client Name: This field contains the current name for the selected client.
-Changing this value updates the name of the NetVault Bare Metal Recovery Client in NetVault Backup.

-- Address(es): This field contains the IP address originally set for this client.
+- 1 In the Navigation pane, click Create Backup Job. - 2 Next to the Selections list, click Create New. - 3 On the NetVault Backup Selections page, double-click the NetVault Backup Server-with the Plug-in Server installed on it-to open it. - 4 To expand the Plug-in Server icon, labeled "VaultDR APM," double-click it. - 5 Click the applicable NetVault Bare Metal Recovery Client, and select Edit Client from the context menu. - 6 When the Edit Bare Metal Recovery Plug-in Offline Client dialog box is displayed, update the applicable values: - Client Name: This field contains the current name for the selected client.
+Changing this value updates the name of the NetVault Bare Metal Recovery Client in NetVault Backup. - Address(es): This field contains the IP address originally set for this client.
 You can change this value or add additional, comma-separated addresses. - Port Number: This field contains the port used to invoke drdaemon, for example, 15555.
-The default is 10000. - NDMP Protocol: This field determines whether to use the Network Data Management Protocol (NDMP) during backup and restore jobs.
-The default is FALSE.
-If you are using the Plug-in Offline Client for Linux, the protocol must be set to TRUE. - 7 To close the dialog box and commit the changes, click OK.
+The default is 10000. - 7 To close the dialog box and commit the changes, click OK.